BerryLoader/BerryLoader/README.md

 ## For resources and guides, please visit our [Wiki](https://github.com/BerryLoader/BerryLoader/wiki)

-If you have any questions or feedback, join us in the [#stacklands-modding](https://discord.com/channels/366954835448430592/985852934212444170) channel in the [official Sokpop Discord server](https://discord.gg/sokpop)
+If you have any questions or feedback, join us in the developer-supported [Stacklands Modding Discord server](https://discord.gg/j3FjwZVyWh) or the [official Sokpop Discord server](https://discord.gg/sokpop)!

 This project was made with love for the Stacklands community 💖💜